 Paso Market Walk, Paso Robles

 Opened in 2020, this Paso Robles complex radiates from a restored 1890 Victorian home that embodies the “Carpenter Gothic” architectural style.
 The market’s dozen-plus purveyors, however, are fully up to date.
-Consider Gather, an “experiential nursery” with California-grown cut flowers, herbs, and flowering perennials sold in sustainable or reusable pots.
-Taste olive oils and balsamic vinegars at Montello, artisan goodies at Leo Leo Gelato, or chart your wine-tasting weekend at the branch of the Paso Robles Wineries Visitor Center.
+Consider Gather, an “experiential nursery” with California-grown cut flowers, herbs, and flowering perennials sold in sustainable or reusable pots, or taste artisan goodies at Leo Leo Gelato.

 Anaheim Packing District, Anaheim

 This walkable complex, comprised of four historic landmarks, reminds you that this is a town with a long history.
 The collection of buildings features enticing culinary offerings: The Anaheim food hall sits inside a former citrus-packing warehouse, the Anaheim Brewery and a branch of Umami Burger are inside a rehabbed Packard dealership, and other businesses fill out what used to be a 1917 marmalade factory.
 The Farmer’s Park section, meanwhile, offers dim sum at 18 Folds and craft-cocktail lounge Hammer Bar, plus outdoor yoga classes and community events.